 Congratulations to the winners!

 There you have it – these are some of 2017’s best companies for Melbourne-based businesses to investigate on their hunt for the perfect analytics partner.
 If your company would like to be considered for next year’s review, please let us know.
-Until then, keep updated with the newest data insights through Datamine’s blog and newsletter, and feel free to get in touch with any questions you might have about your data and analytics!
+Until then, keep updated with the newest insights through Datamine’s data-driven knowledge portal, and feel free to get in touch with any questions you might have about your data and analytics!

 (Information from Experian, Deloitte, SAS, Quantium and Data Republic websites)